erickjomp/2L-DRM-preprocessing/README.md

 This program is entirely written in Fortran and is computationally very efficient.
 To build and compile it, you need to have the following installed:
 1. A Fortran compiler that supports the module ieee_arithmetic is required (any compiler that implements the Fortran 2003 standard or higher should be fine).
 I did it with the compiler included in GNU/GCC 9.3.0.
-2. A compatible NetCDF4 libary.
+2. A compatible NetCDF4 library.
-3. A compatible MPI implementation (MPI is used for parallelization capabilities)
+3. A compatible MPI library (MPI is used for parallelization capabilities)
 4. Fortran Package Manager (fpm).
 See intructions for installing it here: https://github.com/fortran-lang/fpm.
 I installed it using a conda environment.

 Then you can clone this repository in a local directory: